selwr/sequel/README.md

 Under normal circumstances, PDF files should be placed in the subject folders.
 However, theme folders can be 'subject-like', containing no subfolders, and instead containing PDF files.
 This is fine, and will be properly analysed even if all 'theme' folders are subject-like.
 However, if a theme is subject-like, it shouldn't contain any subfolders.

 If all 'themes' are subject-like, then no themes table will be written in the report.
+In this case, the 'theme' folders are termed 'subjects' and will be referred to as such in the report.

 NB: Subject-like themes will appear in the themes table to match their level of directory hierarchy, but will *not* appear in the subjects table as, in effect, they are <u>themes</u> and not <u>subjects</u>.
 Furthermore, the total subjects count will *not* include any subject-like themes for the same reason.
 However, given that they have no internal breakdown, subject-like themes can (and should!) have glossary entries.